Katsu!: Characters

-Granddaughter of the former manager of Shoken Gym.
-She seems to have loved Ryūsuke Akamatsu since she was a child and after seeing Satoyama, she decides to seduce him to become pro and then marry him, which angers Mizutani greatly because of her jealousy.
-She plans to re-open the Shoken Gym.
+The granddaughter of the former manager of Shoken Gym.
+She has loved Ryūsuke Akamatsu since childhood.
+After seeing Katsuki Satoyama, she decides to seduce him into turning professional and marrying her, a plan that provokes great jealousy in Katsuki Mizutani.
+She intends to reopen Shoken Gym.

 Publication

-Katsu! is written and illustrated by Mitsuru Adachi.
-The manga was serialized in Shogakukan's Weekly Shōnen Sunday from August 22, 2001, to March 2, 2005.
-Shogakukan collected its chapters in sixteen tankōbon volumes, released from February 18, 2002, to April 18, 2005.
+Written and illustrated by Mitsuru Adachi, Katsu! was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 8, 2001, to February 16, 2005.
+(Note: It debuted in the magazine's 36th and 37th combined issue of 2001 (cover-dated August 22/29), released on August 8 of that same year.)
+Shogakukan collected its chapters in 16 tankōbon volumes, released from February 18, 2002, to April 18, 2005.